 If you feel you don't benefit from your consultations we encourage you to discuss this with your personal counsellor or coach.
 You can choose to discontinue your consultations at any time.
-We will do our best to offer you an alternative source of help either within the Heart & Mind network or make some suggestions as to where else you could go for support.
+We will do our best to offer you an alternative source of help either within the Heart and Mind network or make some suggestions as to where else you could go for support

 ANY FURTHER QUESTIONS?